endor/karhu/README.md

 # Produkt-Stammdatenpflege als HTML5 Web App

 ## Running the App

-  * The easiest way to run the app is currently to start `ruby lib/proxy.rb`.
+The easiest way to run the app is currently to start:

+    ruby lib/proxy.rb

 ## Testing